amritanshu19/Wordle-Assistant/README.md

 # Wordle-Assistant
-A wordle Assiant which helps you get the answers by entering the date or gives you hints based upon the charcters of the word you know
+A wordle Assistant which helps you get the answers by entering the date or gives you hints based upon the charcters of the word you know
 Source site: *https://www.powerlanguage.co.uk/wordle/*